ckim2013/personal_notes/arrays_hashes.md

 ```
 [1, false]

+- To create arrays, you can use the `Array.new(any_number) { Array.new(any_number) }` which can create multi-dimensional arrays filled with `nil`.
+- `%w{ cat sheep dog     bear }` will return an array `["cat", "sheep", "dog", "bear"]`.
+You can add as many spaces in between the words which won't change the returning array.
+- `reduce` and `inject` do practically the same thing.

 # Hashes

-## General
+## Random Snippets
 - Both arrays and hashes are used to store collections of objects.
 - Hashes do not keep track of insertion orders unlike arrays.
 Instead, we look up items using key-value pairs.
 - Any ruby object can be a valid key or value in a hash.
 - When you set up a counter hash with an empty array as a default, shoveling values regardless of which key you use modifies the counter default array.
 - Hashes do have order even though you use them when you don’t really care about order.
+The order in which the elements were inserted into the hash will be remembered, and each will return them in that order.